Last updated on July 21st, 2023

 After years of owning Android tablets, plus a Fire tablet, I’ve finally bought my first-ever iPad.

-A few weeks ago, I bought the entry-level 2018 iPad model, which was on sale (unusually for a new Apple device).
+A few weeks ago, I bought the entry-level 2018 (sixth generation) iPad model, which was on sale (unusually for a new Apple device).
 It’s a pretty typical iPad model: a 9.7-inch screen, 32GB of storage, and so forth.
 It also came with a trial for Apple Music, but given I already have Spotify, I’m not sure it’ll be that useful.

 The previous tablet